Chief Clinical/Operations Officer

 Associate Vice President of Phoenix Connections

 Kelly began her career as a Therapeutic Case Manager at KVC.
 Kelly gained experience with the foster care system and helped families reconnect after a traumatic event.
 This experience led to her becoming a Milieu Therapist and Case Coordinator at KidsTLC.
-Through drive and determination she quickly moved up the ladder into her most current role as the Associate Vice President of Phoenix Connections.
-Currently Kelly oversees part of the Psychiatric Residential Treatment Facility and the Sanctuary and IOP programs at KidsTLC.
+Through drive and determination, she quickly moved up the ladder into her most current role as the Associate Vice President of Phoenix Connections.
+Currently, Kelly oversees half of the Psychiatric Residential Treatment Facility, as well as the Sanctuary and IOP programs at KidsTLC.
+Within these programs, Kelly provides support and consultation to the therapists and program managers.

-In addition to overseeing psychiatric programs, she provides individual, family and group therapy to adolescents with severe mental health and attachment issues.
+In addition to overseeing psychiatric programs, she provides individual, family and group therapy to adolescents with severe mental health and attachment issues through the outpatient program.
 Kelly also has experience with program development and administrative work.
-Kelly is most fulfilled when helping staff grow professionally and when her vision and ability to nurture relationships leads to long-term solutions and success at KidsTLC.
+Kelly is most fulfilled when helping staff grow professionally and when her vision and ability to nurture relationships lead to long-term solutions and success at KidsTLC.